heramb-sawant/dotfiles/README.md

 If you do not have make installed. `sh scripts/brew.sh`

+Fonts - You gotta change the default font in every terminal app after you install `font-hack-nerd-font` through brew.

 ### TODO

 - Add env into your shell.
 Figure out how to represent machines you ssh onto (QA, qa2 etc...)